mharen/mharen.github.io/_posts/2009/2009-06-26-troubleshooting-elusive-site-slow-down.md

 ```
 </blockquote>
 The problem is jquery.
 It's not really jquery's fault--this is a [documented bug](http://support.microsoft.com/kb/929874) with IE that's being triggered by jQuery.
 I hopped onto Google and started looking for solutions to “[IE6 jquery memory leak](http://www.google.com/search?q=IE6+jquery+memory+leak)”.
 I made another bad assumption when I wagered that there’d be an easy fix for this problem.
 After trying a bunch of things, I opened a [question on Stackoverflow](http://stackoverflow.com/questions/1051090/how-can-i-control-ie6jqueryjquery-ui-memory-leaks) and that’s where I stand now.
-My leads are currently:<ol><li>Keep googling for a solution </li><li>Wait for someone to answer my question on SO </li><li>Post on the jquery mailing list for help</li><li>Learn a lot more about IE6’s memory leaks and attempt to patch jQuery myself </li></ol>
+My leads are currently:

+  1. Keep googling for a solution
+  2. Wait for someone to answer my question on SO
+  3. Post on the jquery mailing list for help
+  4. Learn a lot more about IE6’s memory leaks and attempt to patch jQuery myself

 When I resolve this problem, I’ll post a follow up.
 Hopefully soon!

 ---